From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

 A central assumption in this family is that predicting how a scene evolves over time encourages the model to encode dynamics-relevant structure—such as object motion, contact transitions, and interaction outcomes—within its internal representation.
 When robot demonstrations are introduced, these representations can then be grounded to actions without introducing an explicit intermediate interface such as latent actions, trajectories, or subgoal states.

 Formally, let $o_t \in \mathcal{O}$ denote observations, $a_t \in \mathcal{A}$ robot actions, and $l$ an optional language instruction.
-Training typically combines two complementary data sources: large corpora of action-free videos that supervise temporal prediction, and smaller robot datasets that provide action labels.
+Training often combines two complementary data sources: large corpora of action-free videos that supervise temporal prediction, and smaller robot datasets that provide action labels or interaction feedback.
 The policy thus learns visual--temporal structure from video while relying on robot demonstrations to anchor these representations to executable control signals.

 Predicting actions directly from the learned representation simplifies inference because it avoids an additional planning module or explicit intermediate control interface.
 The same tight coupling, however, leaves the relationship between predicted visual changes and executable robot commands implicit in the policy parameters, which makes the resulting control strategy harder to interpret, debug, or modify through explicit planning.